 Is Mexico Safe For Single Moms

-Before coming to Mexico, I heard all the things you heard.
+Before coming to Mexico, I heard all the things you’ve probably heard.
 It is unsafe, the cartels will kidnap and murder you, you will be mugged, and don’t drink the water (for the most part that is true).
 That was a big reason why I decided to fly last minute instead of driving my vehicle.
 I felt unsafe in my vehicle.
 It is a big fancy car that stands out.
 I warned the girls ahead of time about having their phones out and about hiding their possessions.
 We were supposed to travel to Mexico as our first adventure a year ago but chickened out.
 That begs the question.
 Is Mexico safe for single moms?

 Our first day out in Mexico was a shocker.
 Not once did I feel unsafe.
 If anything, I felt the exact opposite.
 I felt super safe.
 Safer than I feel in some parts of the United States.
 I am happy I did not bring my car, but that is more because there is no way my vehicle would make it on these roads without getting beat up and without giving me more than my fair share of anxiety attacks.